devqnight/ChooZen-frontend/README.md

 >   expo start
 >```

-Once the project starts, just scan the QR Code that appear in your terminal, or type `w` in the running terminal to open a web version of the app.
+Once the project starts, just scan the QR Code that appear in your terminal, or type `a` in the running terminal to open the android emulator (if you type `w` you can run the web version, but for now the registration won't work since the birthdate input is only native).

 To stop the expo project, just type `CTRL+C`.